kubernetes/enhancements/keps/sig-api-machinery/20190603-immutable-fields.md

 ### Semantics

-We'll define immutable as "writeOnly", which means that the fields can only be set at creation time, and can never be updated after.
+We'll define immutable as "writeOnce", which means that the fields can only be set at creation time, and can never be updated after.
 Attempts to update an immutable field will result in an error (as opposed to being ignored), though we could potentially add that semantics later.